Taking a day trip from Lisbon to Sintra is just one of the many highlights of your time spent in the Portuguese capital city.

 This vibrant and colourful palace started out as a small monastery in the 15th century.
 The monastery was badly damaged by lightening and the great earthquake of Lisbon in the 18th century.
 It was sadly left it in ruins that were untouched for many decades.

 When King Ferdinand II of Portugal found the ruins, he decided to turn them into a beautiful palace in 1838.
 It would later become a summer home for the Portuguese royalty.
-The palace was designed by blending different styles of architecture (Gothic, Moorish, Romantic, Neo-Renaissance) which resulted in it’s unique and eccentric appearance.

 Once you have finished seeing the castle itself, make your way into Pena Park, the beautiful and lush gardens that surround Pena Palace.
 There are a few well marked paths that you can take around the gardens that lead you to some awe inspiring panoramic viewpoints.

 A popular vantage point is the “Cruz Alta”, a large stone cross marking the highest point in the Sintra hills.
-This cross can be accessed by following a trail from the palace, it will take roughly 30 minutes of steep uphill walking to get there.
+This cross can be accessed by following a trail from the palace, it will take roughly 20 minutes of steep uphill walking to get there.
 Find more info on what to see in Pena Park here.

 Opening Hours:

-Tickets: €14 – For entrance to park and palace
+Tickets: โฌ14 – For entrance to park and palace

 Click here to purchase your skip-the-line Pena Palace ticket